The Importance of Second Language Learning:

 Many people wonder whether they should try and learn a new, second language.
 It is not an easy, and certainly not a cheap process, as it requires enormous amounts of dedication, especially if you are not exposed to that particular language often.
 Making the decision can be a thing that can certainly change your life, and knowing another language can help you not only in your business life, but it can also give you an insight into another culture and their way of thinking.

 There are about 6500 spoken languages today, which is more than you can possibly imagine.
-Language itself is a set of symbols used to create an infinite set of words, sentences, which can convey every possible thought, meaning and purpose a human brain can think of.
-Contrary to popular belief, the English language is not the most spoken language in the world, and that place is taken by Mandarin Chinese, since it has about 1,2 million speakers.
+Language is a set of symbols used to create an infinite set of words, and sentences, which can convey every possible thought, meaning, and purpose a human brain can think of.
+Contrary to popular belief, the English language is not the most spoken in the world, and that place is taken by Mandarin Chinese, since it has about 1,2 million speakers.

 knowing a second or even a third language is not a privilege,